rawbsrn/SuperGalacticAgeCalculator/README.md

 ## Setup/Installation Requirements

-Be sure to clone this repo to your local machine by running the command `git clone `<INSERT URL> .
+Be sure to clone this repo to your local machine by running the command `git clone https://github.com/rawbsrn/SuperGalacticAgeCalculator` .
 After you do this you should be able to open the index.html file located in the <FOLDER> folder in the web browser of your choosing.
 Don't forget to `npm install` and `npm run build`!

 You may need to install Node.js on your machine in order to get working, you can follow the instructions here for more information: https://www.learnhowtoprogram.com/intermediate-javascript/getting-started-with-javascript/installing-node-js